-An employee on approved leave under the Washington state Paid Family and Medical Leave (PFML) program may continue to receive the employer contribution toward PEBB insurance coverage in accordance with the PFML.
-The Employment Security Department determines if the employee is eligible for leave under PFML.
+An employee on approved leave under the Washington state Paid Family and Medical Leave Program may continue to receive the employer contribution toward PEBB benefits in accordance with the Paid Family and Medical Leave Program.
+The Employment Security Department determines if the employee is eligible for the Paid Family and Medical Leave Program.
 The employee must continue to pay the employee monthly premium contribution and applicable premium surcharges during this period to maintain eligibility.
-If the employee's monthly premium or applicable premium surcharges remain unpaid for 60 days from the original due date, insurance coverage will be terminated retroactive to the last day of the month for which the monthly premium and applicable premium surcharges were paid.

-If an employee exhausts the period of leave approved under PFML, they may continue insurance coverage by self-paying the monthly premium and applicable premium surcharges set by the HCA, with no contribution from the employing agency while on approved leave.
-For additional information on continuation coverage, see the section titled "Options for Continuing PEBB dental coverage."
+If an employee exhausts the period of leave approved under the Paid Family and Medical Leave Program, they may continue PEBB insurance coverage by self-paying the monthly premium and applicable premium surcharges set by the HCA, with no contribution from the employing agency.
+For more information on continuation coverage, see the section titled "Options for Continuing PEBB dental coverage."